ManimCommunity/manim/docs/source/installation/pip.md

 ### Step 3: Installing Manim

-These steps differ slightly between different operating systems.
+These steps again differ slightly between different operating systems.
 Make sure you select the correct one from the tab list below, then follow the instructions below.

-::::{tab-set}
+::::::{tab-set}

-:::{tab-item} MacOS & Windows
+:::::{tab-item} MacOS & Windows
 The following commands will

 - create a new directory for a Python project,